stephenhaunts/ProfanityDetector/README.md

 Assert.IsFalse(filter.IsProfanity("sh@t"));
 ```

-There may also be an occation where there is a word you want to include to the list that is not on the detault list.
+There may also be an occasion where there is a word you want to include to the list that is not on the detault list.
 This can be easily done as in the following example.
-In this example we have deemed the word "fluffy" to be a profanity.
+In this example, we have deemed the word "fluffy" to be a profanity.
 We first check if it is a profanity, which returns false.
 Then we add "fluffy" to the list of profanities and check again which will return true.

 ```csharp
 var filter = new ProfanityFilter();